notaryproject/notary/docs/command_reference.md

 $ notary init <GUN> --rootkey <key_file>
 ```

-Note that you will have to run a publish after this command for it to take effect, as there are staged changes to initialize the trusted collection that have not been pushed to a notary server.
+Note that you will have to run a publish after this command for it to take effect, because the Notary CLI client will create staged changes to initialize the trusted collection that have not yet been pushed to a notary server.
 ```bash
 $ notary publish <GUN>
 ```